hjozwiak/tintin-kallisti-pack/README.md

 # tintin-kallisti-pack

-#
-Welcome to the tintin++ accessibility pack for [Legends of Kallisti][kallisti].
+Welcome to the TinTin++ accessibility pack for [Legends of Kallisti][kallisti] written by [Hunter Jozwiak][hjozwiak] and [Storm Dragon][storm].
 Features include

 - MSP support for sound
 - MSDP support for audio queues  like your prompt and your opponent's condition
-- automation of some mundane and repetitive tasks like eating and drinking.
+- Automation of some mundane and repetitive tasks like eating and drinking.

 The pack is under heavy development and will be expanded quite often.
 To stay up to date with the latest changes and bug fixes it is recommended you run from git.